Mark Padilla

 • 2022-2027: Disasters, solar energy, and chronic disease management in aging Puerto Ricans” 1R01AG072613-01A1.
 Role: Co-Principal Investigator (with Nelson Varas-Diaz and Sheilla Rodriguez-Madera).

 In recent years, Dr. Padilla has incorporated visual methods into his research, including PhotoVoice and award-winning documentary films.
-Some recent projects can be viewed at:

 Selected Publications